Harmonix Finance

 The 1% management fee accrues continuously and is reflected in the vault share price.
 There is no separate fee transaction — the fee is built into the price-per-share calculation, so the APY figures displayed in the app and API are always net of fees.

-V2 Vaults (haUSDC, haUSDT, haUSDH, haHYPE, hakHYPE)
+V2 Vaults (haUSDC, haHYPE, hakHYPE)

 | Fee Type | Rate | Description |